seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Besides, he tells me that, if peradventure
 He speak against me on the adverse side,
-I should not think it strange; for ’tis a physic
+I should not think it strange; for 'tis a physic
-That’s bitter to sweet end.
+That's bitter to sweet end.

 **MARIANA**
-I would Friar Peter–
+I would Friar Peter--

 **ISABELLA**
 O, peace! the friar is come.